Limestone Creek, Florida

 Limestone Creek is a census-designated place (CDP) in Palm Beach County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 1,316 at the 2020 US census.

 Geography

-Limestone Creek is located at (26.943809, -80.140330).

-It is a enclave community surrounded by Jupiter on all sides, and located near Indiantown Road and Interstate 95.
+It is an enclave community surrounded by Jupiter on all sides, and located near Indiantown Road and Interstate 95.

 According to the United States Census Bureau, the CDP has a total area of 1.01 km2, all land.